f-fuchs/ObsidianNotes/ComputerVision/Training Hyperparameters.md

 The number of training examples in one forward/backward pass.
 The higher the batch size, the more memory space you'll need.

 ### Relationship with Learning Rate

-There are some works done on this problem.
-Some authors suggest that when multiplying batch size by $k$, we should also multiply the learning rate with $\sqrt{k}$ to keep the variance in the gradient expectation constant.
-Also, more commonly, a simple linear scaling rule is used.
-It means that when the batch size is multiplied by $k$, the learning rate should also be multiplied by $k$.
+Larger batch sizes provide more accurate estimates of the gradient, which allows for larger learning rates without causing instability in training.
+Furthermore, a larger batch size means less steps per epoch which means each step has to go farther.

-larger batch sizes provide more accurate estimates of the gradient, which allows for larger learning rates without causing instability in training.
+In theory when multiplying the batch size by $k$, we should also multiply the learning rate with $\sqrt{k}$ to keep the variance in the gradient expectation constant.
+In practice a simple linear scaling rule is used (batch size is multiplied by $k$, the learning rate should also be multiplied by $k$).
-A larger batch size means less weight updates
+Adaptive learning rate methods, such as Adam, RMSProp, and AdaGrad, adjust the learning rate dynamically during training based on the history of gradients.
+Therefore adjusting the learning rate may not be needed.

 ### Relationship with Generalization
 There's a relationship between batch size and generalization performance.
 Smaller batch sizes introduce more noise into the parameter updates, which can sometimes lead to better generalization.
 Therefore smaller batch sizes are a form of Regularization.